christian-galvez/Cyber-Portfolio/writeups/azure-vm-guide.md

 ## ✅ Summary

-Security isn't optional—it's foundational.
+Security isn't optional, it's foundational.
 By securing your Azure VM immediately after deployment, you significantly reduce your attack surface and improve compliance posture.

 [⬅️ Back to Writeups](../writeups.md)